kshaffer/kshaffer.github.io/curriculum-vitae/index.markdown

 ## Academic employment

-Instructional Technology Specialist & Adjunct Instructor of Computer Science, University of Mary Washington, 2016–present
+Instructional Technology Specialist & Adjunct Instructor of Computer Science and Digital Studies, University of Mary Washington, 2016–present

 Instructor of Music Theory & Adjunct Instructor of Computer Science and Psychology, University of Colorado–Boulder, 2013–16